A Quick and Easy Guide to Using the ATR Indicator in Forex Trading

 3. Daily Movement of ATR Ratchet

 The initial daily movement of the ATR Ratchet we started to study and use proved to be too large through testing.
-For our trading timeframe, a too-large daily movement of the ATR Ratchet (a few percent of AR) would cause our stop-loss points to move up excessively fast.
+For our forex trading timeframe, a too-large daily movement of the ATR Ratchet (a few percent of AR) would cause our stop-loss points to move up excessively fast.

 After a period of trial and error, we found that multiplying our holding days by the daily movement of the ATR Ratchet from 0.05 to 0.10 ATR (5% to 10% ATR over 20 days) would move the stop-loss points up much faster than one might expect.